ibm-cloud-docs/vmwaresolutions/vmonic/vpc-vcf-faq.md

 SDDC Manager automates the entire system lifecycle, that is, from configuration and provisioning to upgrades and patching.
 SDDC Manager is connected to the VMware Depot after initial provisioning.
 You can select the bundles to download and you can apply updates and upgrades on your own.

-Before you complete an update, review the release notes and this FAQ section.
+Before you complete an update, review the release notes and the FAQ section.

-## Can I upgrade to VMware Cloud Foundation version 4.5.2?
-{: #vpc-vcf-faq-upgrade-4-5-2}
-{: faq}

-Yes, you can upgrade the solution to VMware Cloud Foundation version 4.5.2 using SDDC manager post initial provisioning.

-To run the update, follow the procedure in [Upgrade the management domain to VMware Cloud Foundation 4.5.x](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-lifecycle/GUID-E101AFB5-1034-4CF9-B96E-A2E70DCF02F5.html){: external}.

-## Can I upgrade my VMware Cloud Foundation 4.5.1 to VMware Cloud Foundation version 5.x?
+## Can I upgrade my VMware Cloud Foundation 4.5.2 to VMware Cloud Foundation version 5.x?
 {: #vpc-vcf-faq-upgrade-5-0}
 {: faq}

-VMware Cloud Foundation version 5.0 is not supported for VMware Cloud Foundation instances.
+Yes.
 For more information, see [VMware Cloud Foundation 5.0 – Important information and Knowledge base articles](https://kb.vmware.com/s/article/91751){: external}.

 ## What is the Async Patch Tool and how can I use it with my VMware Cloud Foundation instance?
 {: #vpc-vcf-faq-async-patch}